Here’s Why Your Home Needs Gutters

 While gutters have been around for hundreds and hundreds of years, age is still one of the factors behind a home or building not having gutters.
 Gutters were often overlooked as such an important feature of a home, and in some instances, due to wars and shortages of materials, some buildings were unable to have gutters installed at the time of building.

 Another common reason a home may not have gutters is because of the weather conditions of its location.
 There are places in the world that have incredibly low rainfall levels, and they just don’t have the need for gutters.
 Hard to imagine, but it is true.

 They Might have had them once before

-The final common reason we often see for people not having a guttering system on their home is because they have degraded and/or fallen off over time and have not been replaced.
+The final common reason we often see for people not having a guttering system in their home is that they have degraded and/or fallen off over time and have not been replaced.
 While this is something that we certainly advise against, it’s definitely not uncommon, because like we said earlier, gutters are unfortunately so overlooked.

 So, now that we’ve talked about why a home might not have gutters, let’s talk about why they should.

 So, unless your home is in a place where it never rains, it is advisable to have a guttering system that includes downpipes.